doc-detective/doc-detective/README.md

 # doc-unit-test

-Unit test documentation to validate UX flows, display text, and images.
+Unit test documentation to validate UX flows, in-GUI text, and images.
 Primarily useful for process docs, `doc-unit-test` supports test definitions single-sourced in documentation or defined in separate test files to suit your infrastructure needs.

 `doc-unit-test` ingests text files, parses them for test actions, then executes those actions in a headless Chromium browser.
 The results (PASS/FAIL and context) are output as a JSON object so that other pieces of infrastructure can parse and manipulate them as needed.